 According to The Nice and Accurate Prophecies of Agnes

-Nutter, Witch (the world’s only completely accurate book of prophecies, written in 1655, before she exploded), the world will end on a Saturday.
+Nutter in Good Omens, Witch (the world’s only completely accurate book of prophecies, written in 1655, before she exploded), the world will end on a Saturday.
 Next Saturday, in fact.
 Just before dinner.

 So the armies of Good and Evil are amassing, Atlantis is rising, frogs are falling, tempers are flaring.
 Everything appears to be going according to Divine Plan.
 Except a somewhat fussy angel and a fast-living demon–both of whom have lived amongst Earth’s mortals since The Beginning and have grown rather fond of the lifestyle–are not actually looking forward to the coming Rapture.

 And someone seems to have misplaced the Antichrist . .

 Good Omens was enjoyable from start to finish.
 It was full of dry, witty humor, and was nothing if not an original twist on Christianity’s part in Armageddon.
 It was a very easy read, and despite having to start and stop reading it fairly often due to classwork and things, I was always able to figure out what was happening, and the little pop culture references were little bits of fun.

 There’s an angel that owns a bookstore, a demon who loves cassette tapes and his vintage Bentley, nuns that never stop chattering, and then the Antichrist isn’t actually interested in destroying the world.
 Oh, and did I mention that the Devil speaks through Queen tapes?
 It had me giggling and occasionally cackling at the foolishness that occasionally went on.